Current Graduate Students

 After living in a tented camp in the bush for a year, Megan is enjoying being able to explore all the perks of D.C. and city life.
 When not studying, she likes to hike, read, travel, and follow Michigan football.

-Tanaporn (Gift) joined the Department of Biology PhD program in the Fall of 2013 with an interest in neurobiology.
+Tanaporn (Gift) joined the Department of Biology PhD program in the Fall of 2013 with interests in neurobiology, molecular biology and microbiology.
 She completed her undergraduate studies in three years, earning a BS in Biology from the University of Virginia.
 At UVA, Gift was a member of Dr. George Bloom's lab, working on mechanisms that might trigger Alzheimer's Disease.
-She enjoys exploring the molecular and cellular aspects of the brain, and her ultimate goal on research is to find new drug targets or develop therapeutic interventions to treat neurologic patients.
+She enjoys exploring the molecular and cellular aspects of the cell, and has joined the Rolfes laboratory for her dissertation project.
 After completing her PhD degree, Gift hopes to return to her native Thailand and become a college professor.

 In her spare time, Gift loves to cook, especially Thai food!
 She also loves to explore the new restaurants and various types of food.